danielshama/EX2_ML_FACEBOOK/README.md

 ![](sat.jpeg)

 ##Conclusions
-As you can see, we can clearly see the difference between types of posts.
-There is a clear preference for the posts that contain external links (such as news, etc.).
-Second priority is the type of video content.
+You can see that there is quite equal distribution of preferences, with a little preference for cats.
+Also, we see that, for example in the South America have absolute preference for cats compared to North America and Europe were split evenly.
+We can conclude that - As a more advanced state then has more diversity of opinion on these issues